-This little utility provides a couple of facilities for executing a shell script via icon-click that are not available otherwise:
+This little utility provides facilities for executing a shell (or other) script via icon-click and drag&drop that are not available otherwise:

 v1.3 is not much different from previous releases, except for the addition of a 'Title' facility, slightly expanded documentation, and the inclusion of a Makefile setup package that some may find useful.
 It will run under any version of BeOS from 4.0 onward.
 (No effort has been made to keep it compatible with R3, though it would probably still compile on such a system if really needed.)